acorn-io/runtime/docs/docs/37-Get Started/05-Persisting data.md

 }
 ```

 The above example defines a volume `db-data` and mounts it into the container at `/var/lib/mysql`.
-This volume will persist container restarts and updates to the Acorn file.
+This volume will persist container restarts and updates to the Acornfile.